Impact of gravitational lensing on black hole mass function inference with third-generation gravitational wave detectors: Parameter Estimation

 \section{Parameter Estimation}

-In this section, we illustrate our methodology on BHMF estimation by using unlensed and lensed data set above, in order to show the impact of lensing.
+In this section, we illustrate our methodology for BHMF estimation by using the unlensed and lensed data set above, in order to estimate the impact of lensing.

-As saying above, about 2/3 events with $\rho<\rho_{th}$ could not be detected, but they are needed for consideration in BHMF estimation.
-We have to introduce a selection factor $\eta$ in Sec. \ref{sec:SelectionEffect} to handle this select effect, or so-called Malmquist bias before parameter estimation.
-In other words, it is the inverse process of the real instrumental threshold screening at the end of Sec.\ref{sec:catalog generation}.
+As said above, about 2/3 of events with $\rho<\rho_{th}$ could not be detected, but they must be taken into account in the BHMF estimation, known as Malmquist bias \citep[][]{Malmquist1922MeLuF.100....1M, Malmquist1925MeLuF.106....1M, Talbot2022ApJ...927...76T}.
+We have to introduce a selection factor $\eta$ in Sec. \ref{sec:SelectionEffect} to estimate the undetected 2/3 by using the detected 1/3 of events.
+Actually, it is the inverse process of the real instrumental threshold screening at the end of Sec.\ref{sec:catalog generation}.

 In Sec. \ref{sec:likelihood}, we illustrate our fitting procedure following the algorithm in \citet{Ding_2020}.
 We use Different Noise Realization to exhibit the distribution of the Maximum Likelihood Estimates of our pre-assumed BHMF models.